josephcappadona/machine-learning-notebooks/README.md

 # deep-learning-notebooks
-A variety of deep learning notebooks I've compiled for practice
+This repository contains a variety of deep learning notebooks I've compiled for practice.